G. Balakrish Nair

 Gopinath Balakrish Nair (born 5 January 1954) is an Indian microbiologist known for his work on cholera.
-At present, he is the Ag.
-Regional Adviser, Research Policy and Cooperation Unit, Department of Communicable Diseases, World Health Organization.
+He worked as Regional Adviser, Research Policy and Cooperation Unit, Department of Communicable Diseases, World Health Organization.
 Before joining WHO, he was the executive director of Translational Health Science and Technology Institute (THSTI), Faridabad, NCR, India.
 Before joining THSTI, he was working in NICED as the director.
 He has also served as the director of Laboratory Sciences Division at the International Center for Diarrhoeal Diseases Research, (ICDDR, B), Dhaka, Bangladesh.

 Education and career

 He received BSc degree from Madras University in 1975 & MSc degree in Marine Biology in 1977 from Annamalai University, and acquired PhD from Annamalai University in 1982.
 He joined the Department of Microbiology, National Institute of Cholera and Enteric Diseases (NICED), Calcutta, a constituent Institute of the Indian Council of Medical Research and a WHO Collaborating Centre for Research and Training in Diarrhoeal Diseases, in 1981 and worked there till 5 April 2000, after which he took up his current assignment.
 He has been working on enteric pathogens with particular emphasis on Vibrio cholerae, the causative agent of the disease cholera.